NYPL/research-catalog/README.md

 When getServerSideProps is used to fetch the initial data, Next automatically handles client-side data re-hydration on route changes without reloading the page.
 This eliminates the need for manual client-side data fetching/re-hydration in most cases.

-For instances where manual client-side data fetching is preferable (e.g. when we don't want data fetching to block the initial page load), we employ the [`SWR`](https://www.npmjs.com/package/swr) module.
-SWR provides hooks that handles the typical boilerplate for fetching data and setting loading and error states, as well as optimizations such as caching.
+For instances where manual client-side data fetching is preferable (e.g. when we don't want data fetching to block the initial page load), we use JavaScript's native fetch API.
+We implement custom hooks that handle the typical boilerplate for fetching data and setting loading and error states, as well as optimizations such as caching.

 ## Logging